Author

 Odds provided by BetArizona and not available on Arizona betting apps.

-That’s because the AAC plays a central role in the next wave of conference realignment, with schools like Tulane and Memphis potentially defecting from their longtime conference home, even if they did rebuke the Pac-12’s expansion overtures last year.
+One way or another, the AAC will play a central role in the next wave of conference realignment, with schools like UTSA, Tulane and Memphis potentially defecting from their longtime conference home, even if they did rebuke the Pac-12’s expansion overtures last year.

-Both the Green Wave and the Tigers have put forth quality football and men’s basketball teams in recent years and would be a coup for Pac-12 commissioner Teresa Gould, with conference insider John Canzano listing both as strong candidates to defect to the West Coast conference next.
+The Roadrunners, Green Wave and the Tigers have put forth quality football and men’s basketball teams in recent years and would be a coup for Gould, with conference insider John Canzano listing all three as strong candidates to defect to the West Coast conference next.

 June 30, 2022: UCLA and USC announce they are leaving the Pac-12 for the Big Ten, setting in motion the instability that ultimately tore apart the original Pac-12 Conference